Alimedhat000/Image_Captioning/README.md

 5. **ResNet50 + Attention + LSTM -> GRU**

   - Added a Gru layer above the lstm but it didn't yield that much of an improvement

+6. **Adding spaCy Tokenizer instead of my custom one**
+  - This seemed to further improve the GRU model and yielded the best results

 ### Dataset